What is an amendment?

 Examples of valid amendments are:

-- Changes to Participant Information Sheets explaining procedures
+- Minor changes to Participant Information Sheets explaining procedures

 - Changes to the size of the sample